ThinkWard-Ltd/edg-bridge/readme.md

     BRIDGE_TRANSFER_FEE=
     ```

-2. After setting all required values, run `yarn deploy-bridge`.
+2. After setting all required values, run `yarn deploy -a`.
 This command deploys all required contracts on both sides of the bridge.
 3. Under the `/publish` directory there will be a newly created config file, copy this file to the `/deployments` directory.